 We highlight this number here since $\ns$, a key parameter for inflationary cosmology, shows one of the largest shifts of any parameter in base \LCDM\ between the \Planck\ 2013 and \Planck\ 2015 analyses (about $0.7\,\sigma$).
 As explained in Sect.~\ref{subsec:planck_only1}, part of this shift was caused by the $\ell\approx1800$ systematic in the nominal-mission $217\times217$ spectrum used in {\paramsI}.

 The red contours in Fig.~\ref{fig:ns_r_inflation} show the constraints from \planckTT.
 These are similar to the constraints shown in Fig.~23 of {\paramsI}, but with $\ns$ shifted to slightly higher values.
-The addition of BAO or the \planck\ lensing data to \planckTT\ lowers the value of $\Omc h^2$, which at fixed $\thetastar$ increases the small-scale CMB power.
-To maintain the fit to the \Planck\ temperature power spectrum for models with $r=0$, these parameter shifts are compensated by a change in amplitude $\As$ and the tilt $\ns$ (by about $0.4\,\sigma$).
+The addition of BAO or the \planck\ lensing data to \planckTT\ lowers the value of $\Omc h^2$, which, at fixed $\thetastar$, increases the small-scale CMB power.
+To maintain the fit to the \Planck\ temperature power spectrum for models with $r=0$, these parameter shifts are compensated by a change in the amplitude $\As$ and the tilt $\ns$ (by about $0.4\,\sigma$).
 The increase in $\ns$ to match the observed power on small scales leads to a decrease in the scalar power on large scales, allowing room for a slightly larger contribution from tensor modes.
-The constraints shown by the blue contours in Fig.~\ref{fig:ns_r_inflation}, which add \Planck\ lensing, BAO, and other astrophysical data, are therefore tighter in the $\ns$ direction and shifted to slightly higher values, but marginally weaker in the $r$-direction.
+The constraints shown by the blue contours in Fig.~\ref{fig:ns_r_inflation}, which combine \Planck\ lensing, BAO, and other astrophysical data, are therefore tighter in the $\ns$ direction and shifted to slightly higher values, but marginally weaker in the $r$-direction.
 The 95\,\% limits on $r_{0.002}$ are \beglet

 \endlet consistent with the results reported in {\paramsI}.
-Note that we assume the second-order slow-roll consistency relation for the tensor spectral index.
-The result in Eqs. (\ref{Inf3}) and (\ref{Inf3b}) are mildly scale dependent, with equivalent limits on $r_{0.05}$ being weaker by about $5\,\%$.
+Here we assume the second-order slow-roll consistency relation for the tensor spectral index.
+The result in Eqs.~(\ref{Inf3}) and (\ref{Inf3b}) are mildly scale dependent, with equivalent limits on $r_{0.05}$ being weaker by about $5\,\%$.

-{\paramsI} noted a mismatch between the best-fit base \LCDM\ model and the temperature power spectrum at multipoles $\ell \simlt 40$, partly driven by the dip in the multipole range $20 \la \ell \la 30$.
+{\paramsI} noted a mismatch between the best-fit base \LCDM\ model and the temperature power spectrum at multipoles $\ell \la 40$, partly driven by the dip in the multipole range $20 \la \ell \la 30$.
 If this mismatch is simply a statistical fluctuation of the \LCDM\ model (and there is no compelling evidence to think otherwise), the strong \planck\ limit (compared to forecasts) is the result of chance low levels of scalar mode confusion.
-On the other hand if the dip represents a failure of the \LCDM\ model, the $95\,\%$ limits of Eqs.~\eqref{Inf3} and \eqref{Inf3b} may be underestimates.
+On the other hand, if the dip represents a failure of the \LCDM\ model, the $95\,\%$ limits of Eqs.~\eqref{Inf3} and \eqref{Inf3b} may be underestimates.
 These issues are considered at greater length in \citet{planck2014-a24} and will not be discussed further in this paper.

 As mentioned above, the \Planck\ temperature constraints on $r$ are model-dependent and extensions to \LCDM\ can give significantly different results.
 For example, extra relativistic degrees of freedom increase the small-scale damping of the CMB anisotropies at a fixed angular scale, which can be compensated by increasing $\ns$, allowing a larger tensor mode.
 This is illustrated by the grey contours in Fig.~\ref{fig:ns_r_inflation}, which show the constraints for a model with $\Delta \nnu = 0.39$.
 Although this value of $\Delta \nnu$ is disfavoured by the \Planck\ data (see Sect.~\ref{sec:mnu}) it is not excluded at a high significance level.